-Maryalice Gill is a staff writer for the Telegraph of Nashua, N.H.
+Maryalice Gill is a former staff writer for the Telegraph of Nashua, N.H.

 The latest Truth-O-Meter items from Maryalice Gill

 Recent stories from Maryalice GillGreatest hits of the 2012 presidential campaign

 It's been a long road to Election Day.
 We review our most significant fact-checks along the way.Fact-checking Romney's private fundraiser remarks

 Grainy video of Mitt Romney talking to big-dollar donors May 17 in Florida has the political world in a tizzy.